 We have earlier seen the difference between SQL and NoSQL.
 Now in this post, I will tell you the basic difference between SQL and MySQL.
 Most people find it hard to wrap their head around SQL and MySQL, and you might be one of those.
 There are books about SQL everywhere, and for a good reason!
 Reading these books has helped me in differentiating both the concepts, viz.
 SQL and MySQL.

-To begin with, let us explain you both technologies, and this is how they are defined:
+To begin with, let me explain to you both technologies, and this is how they are defined:

 SQL vs MySQL